There are a number of obvious reasons to use touch up vs. going to a body shop:

 We all know that when you are the one responsible for the damage and you claim it on your insurance that you must lose money on the deductible and your premium goes up on renewal.

 But did you know that your insurance reports that ‘”accident” to the DMV and in turn the DMV reports the accident to CarFax and other car depreciation record reports?
-The reports do not describe the severity of the damage only the dollar amount and or location.
+The reports do not describe the severity of the damage only the dollar amount and/or location on the vehicle.
 Since the cost of repair can vary wildly for the same damage depending on who repaired it and how well, no one can ever really know what happened.
-When you see an “accident” on a car fax how bad do you assume it must have been to make it there? the next person to buy the car will probably assume the worst.
+When you see an “accident” on a car fax how bad do you assume it must have been to make it there?
+The next person to buy the car will probably assume the worst.
 So, in reality, you lose the deductible ($500 – $1000), premium goes up at least $200, and, depending on the type of car you own, the value may have dropped between $100 and $5000 for a minor scrape.

 Don’t panic and go directly to insurance.
 Touch up the damage to hide and protect it while you gather the money to pay for the body shop repair and save far more in the end.